assyrianic/sptools/README.md

 Commented out code should use three slashes `///` or double star C++-style.

+### Known Bugs/Glitches

+* Due to the Rust-style messaging system, syntax issues from macros can give inaccurate and/or confusing error messages.

 ## Help

 If you need help or have any question, make an issue on the github repository.